yogeshdhamija/dotfiles/README.md

 ## What it does

 Primarily, this repo configures the terminal and vim/neovim.
+It also has configuration for VSCode, but this must be manually imported.

 ### Terminal